 - ShotSpotter Flex.
 ShotSpotter Flex, a public safety solution, serves cities and municipalities seeking to identify, locate and deter persistent, localized gun violence by incorporating a real-time gunshot detection system into their policing systems. - ShotSpotter Missions.
-This cloud-based patrol management solution uses artificial intelligence-driven analysis to help police departments strategically plan patrol missions and tactics for more effective crime deterrence.
-The system provides: crime forecasting and mission planning to enable more precise deployment of patrol resources, and report on mission activity and tactics for command staff.
+This cloud-based patrol management solution uses artificial intelligence-driven analysis to help police departments strategically plan directed patrol missions and tactics for more effective crime deterrence.
+The system provides: crime forecasting and mission planning to enable more precise deployment of patrol resources and reports on mission activity and tactics for command staff.

 - ShotSpotter SecureCampus.
 ShotSpotter SecureCampus helps the law enforcement and security personnel serving universities, colleges and other educational institutions mitigate risk and enhance security by notifying authorities and first responders of an active-shooter event, involving outdoor gunfire, almost immediately, and provide "dome of protection" outside the campus where our coverage areas extends. - ShotSpotter SiteSecure.
-ShotSpotter SiteSecure is designed to serve customers such as corporations trying to safeguard their facilities and public agencies focused on protecting critical infrastructure, including train stations, airports and freeways.
+ShotSpotter SiteSecure is designed to serve customers such as corporations trying to safeguard their facilities and public agencies focused on protecting critical infrastructure, including train stations, airports and freeways. - ShotSpotter Labs.
+ShotSpotter Labs houses our advanced technology efforts to adapt and extend our commercial technology to address significant wildlife and environmental issues.
+Our current focus is on combating rhino poaching in Kruger National Park, South Africa and blast fishing that threatens coral reefs and food security in Southeast Asia.
+The company has been able to collect revenues from philanthropic entities to cover direct and indirect costs.
+Innovations have made their way back into our commercial business such as the development of solar-powered sensor from the Kruger deployment, presenting that technologies similar to those now being used for our freeway deployment.